TypeWork/turabian-researchpaper-to-Word-with-Pandoc/README.md

 ## Get Started

-In the command line interface, run *Turabian Research Paper TeX to Word with Pandoc* by calling the perl script `pandoc-turabian.pl` followed by the name of the input `.tex` file:
+In the command line interface, run *turabian-researchpaper to Word with Pandoc* by calling the perl script `pandoc-turabian.pl` followed by the name of the input `.tex` file:

 ```
 pandoc-turabian.pl [InputLaTeXFile]